zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Notice that the \\(1/k^2\\) term in front of the depolarization tensor cancels out.
-After rearranging the terms, we obtain the full definition of the transition tensor:
+Notice that the \\(1/k^2\\) term in front of the depolarization dyadic cancels out.
+After rearranging the terms, we obtain the full definition of the transition dyadic:

 $$ \tag{14.25}
 \begin{aligned}